ThePirateDylan/thepiratestreaming/README.md

 Special Thank You to AnonyMouse for continuing FenLightAM with FenLightAM.

-Special Thank You to the BINGIE Mod team for creating the BINGIE Skin which is the basis for The Pirate Streaming Skin
+Special Thank You to the BINGIE Mod team for creating the BINGIE Skin which is the basis for The Pirate Streaming Skin.

+Special Thank You to kittmaster for creating the Kodi Texture Tool.